-We’ve all been under stress-way too much we might think.
-And with the holidays fast approaching, sometimes stress can take over as our major emotion.
+We’ve all been under stress, and we may think – way too much of it!
+With the holidays approaching, sometimes stress can take over as our major emotion.
 Do you find yourself thinking “It’s all just too hectic!”
 Or “I’m stressed…I need a break!”?

-But according to new scientific studies, we can welcome stress, yes, welcome stress, if we change the way we think about stress.
-Here’s the surprise-our belief about stress is more important than we ever thought and can literally mean the difference between revitalization and connection, and premature death.
+According to new scientific studies, we can welcome stress (yes, welcome stress), if we change the way we think about stress.
+Here’s the surprise – our belief about stress is more important than we ever thought, and can literally mean the difference between revitalization and connection, and premature death.
 Yes, how we think about stress can be either a connector and uplifter, or a huge negative that overwhelms us.

 So, how about changing how you think about stress?
 Start telling yourself all the positives stress helps you rise to challenges more effectively, and connect better with people you care about.

 At first it might be easy to dismiss all this as naïve positive thinking, but the science argues otherwise.
 McGonigal concludes with an activist perspective: Instead of avoiding discomfort, chase after meaning and connection.
 Our heart and our minds will love us for it.